AnoopKiranAM/MSR_Assignment2/README.md

 ### Input Data:
 The input file for the execution is the data.csv file present in data folder.
 The data.csv file was obtained from the Research Paper.
 We have used the column by name "Pull Request" present in [data.csv](https://github.com/AnoopKiranAM/MSR_Assignment2/blob/main/data/data.csv) for our process.
 We have utilized all the PR link and using the automated process to obtaine the title, comment, conversation etc..,

 ### Output Data:
+Result data which is executed and stored already for a quick loopup:

-The result of the execution is stored in the [result.csv](https://github.com/AnoopKiranAM/MSR_Assignment2/blob/main/data/result.csv) file which help us in answering the Research Question 1 of the paper.
+The result of the execution is stored in the [result.csv](https://github.com/AnoopKiranAM/MSR_Assignment2/blob/main/data/result.csv) file which helps us in answering the Research Question 1 of the paper.

 ## Delta
 ### Process Delta: